 LINK also considers the Plan provides little to no guidance on the social components of marine planning and decision making, with the current focus being placed on 'Supporting economically productive activities', 'Living within environmental limits', 'Interactions with other users', and 'Climate change'.
-Further information on the social implications of marine planning within the 'Key issues for marine planning' section of the Plan (p.
-36), and those for each sector, would contribute towards delivering the 'Ensuring a strong, healthy and just society' High-level Marine Objectives and bring social concerns into the same framework as economic and environmental concerns.
-This would include recognising the role of coastal communities in planning decision making, and the contribution of a healthy marine environment to a sense of place.
-Furthermore, including social objectives within each sectoral chapter, such as aiming to achieve sustainable fisheries that support cohesive communities in the Sea Fisheries, could help to achieve greater cohesion among communities, and also support environmental outcomes.
+Further information on the social implications of marine planning within the 'Key issues for marine planning' section for each sector would contribute towards delivering the 'Ensuring a strong, healthy and just society' High-level Marine Objectives and bring social concerns into the same framework as economic and environmental concerns.